Symmes Township, Ohio

 It's quite a change since the first pioneers came to this area in the 1790s, but a link remains between the first settlers and today's suburban dweller - an appreciation for open spaces, privacy and a less hectic life.
 Symmes Township bears the name of John Cleves Symmes whose purchase of the lands between the two Miami rivers (the Miami Purchase) in 1788 led to the founding of Cincinnati.
 The township itself was founded in 1824.
 Early residents were German and Scotch-Irish.
 Interstates I-71 and I-275 have opened up Symmes to increasing development.
 Homes are beautiful examples of today's architectural brilliance, gathered together in warm, friendly communities.
 And while industry and commercialism have ensured Symmes Township's growing prosperity and contemporary services, a sense of history still lives in some older buildings, villages and even in life-long residents.

-Easy access to I-71, I-275 and I-75 takes Symmes residents to downtown Cincinnati and the Cincinnati/Northern Kentucky International Airport within 30 minutes to an hour.
+Easy access to I-71, I-275 and I-75 takes Symmes residents to downtown Cincinnati and the Cincinnati/Northern Kentucky International Airport is within 30 minutes.

 The largest retail shopping centers are Harper's Point and Governor's Plaza II.
 Harper's Station and the Fields Ertel corridor offer many exciting retail choices.
 Specialty shops, boutiques and large supermarkets also serve the area.
 The Kenwood Towne Centre is located within a 10-minute drive and features 180 specialty stores as well as Nordstrom's, Macy's and Dilliard's department stores.
 Also nearby is The Kenwood Collection and Sycamore Plaza which feature national brand retail stores.